Understanding and Mitigating the Uncertainty in Zero-Shot Translation: Preliminary

-\paragraph{Training Data} We mainly conduct experiments on two types of datasets: \begin{itemize}[leftmargin=10pt] \item {\bf \em OPUS-100 Data} is a {\bf balanced} multilingual dataset. \cite{Zhang2020ACL} propose OPUS-100 that consists of 55M English-centric sentence pairs covering 100 languages.
-We also choose five language pairs ({\bf \em OPUS-6 Data}) from OPUS-100, including English-German (En-De), English-Chinese (En-Zh), English-Japanese (En-Ja), English-French (En-Fr), and English-Romanian (En-Ro).
-We follow~\cite{Zhang2020ACL} to apply BPE~\cite{Sennrich2016ACL} to learn a joint vocabulary size of 64K learned from the whole OPUS-100 dataset. \item {\bf \em WMT-6 Data} is a large-scale {\bf unbalanced} dataset, where some language pairs have more training instances than the others.
-Specifically, we collect the language pairs same as OPUS-6 from the WMT competition tasks, including WMT20 En-De (45.2M), WMT20 En-Zh (19.0M), WMT20 En-Ja (11.5M), WMT14 En-Fr (35.5M), and WMT16 En-Ro (0.6M).
+We mainly conduct experiments on three datasets across different data distributions and corpus sizes: \begin{itemize} \item {\bf \em OPUS-100 Data} is an {\bf unbalanced} multilingual dataset, where some language pairs have more training instances than others. \cite{Zhang2020ACL} propose OPUS-100 which consists of 55M English-centric sentence pairs covering 100 languages.
+We also choose five language pairs from OPUS-100, including English-German (En-De), English-Chinese (En-Zh), English-Japanese (En-Ja), English-French (En-Fr), and English-Romanian (En-Ro) to construct {\bf \em balanced OPUS-6 Data} (5M in total with 1M each).
+We follow~\cite{Zhang2020ACL} to apply BPE~\cite{Sennrich2016ACL} to learn a joint vocabulary size of 64K from the whole OPUS-100 dataset. \item {\bf \em WMT-6 Data} is a large-scale {\bf unbalanced} dataset.
+Specifically, we collect the language pairs same as OPUS-6 from the widely-used WMT competition dataset~\cite{Sennrich2016EdinburghNM,Chen2022IntegratingPT, Chen2020TowardsMD, Liu2019LatentAB, Yang2022GTransGA}, including WMT20 En-De (45.2M), WMT20 En-Zh (19.0M), WMT20 En-Ja (11.5M), WMT14 En-Fr (35.5M), and WMT16 En-Ro (0.6M).
 We learn a joint BPE~\cite{Sennrich2016ACL} model with 32K merge operations. \end{itemize}